merlinthemagic/MTS/README.md

 We obtain a real shell by creating a Bash shell inside an instance of screen.
 You can then interact with it through PHP, you control the terminal environment and all variables are maintained throughout the session.

-Is it safe to allow sudo to python or pass root credentials in code?
+In terms of security, is it safe to allow sudo to python or pass root credentials in code?
 The answer is of course not, but if you need root access it has inherent risk.
 The best solution is always to restructure your code so root is not needed, but now it is your choice.

 <h3>Remote Shells:</h3>